Income Protection For Pilots

 • A fixed number of physiotherapy sessions per year (either online or in person)

-• Hospitalisation benefit, paying out a cash benefit each day you spend as an inpatient in hospital
+• Hospitalisation benefit, paying out a cash benefit for each day spent inpatient in hospital.

-Many such services are available to not only you as the policyholder but also your immediate family, such as your spouse / civil partner or dependent children.
+Many of these services are also available to your immediate family, such as your spouse or dependent children.

-Compare Pilots Income Protection Quotes & Get Expert Advice
+Get UK Pilot Income Protection Quotes & Expert Advice

 Why Speak to Us?